MEDIGO/laika/README.md

 ## Client

 Laika contains a polling HTTP client that allows to easily check for enabled/disabled features on Go code.
-It can be found in the `client` pacakge.
+It can be found in the `client` package.
 While Laika uses the `vendor` directory to store external dependencies, `client` can be imported without any vendoring.

 ### Install

 ```
-go get github.com/MEDIGO/laika/client
+$ go get -u github.com/MEDIGO/laika/client
 ```

 ### Usage